Roomle Content Naming Conventions

 This is of course not relevant for labels or string content, where you should display the texts correctly.

-Use the masks as they are described above in cases, where there is only one child docking point on the child side - that means that the child has only one connector and the position of the docking does not influence the child further.
-However, if you need to distinguish this (generally if the child is not smaller than parent or is not lower in the product hierarchy), use one of words like: left, right, bottom, top, back, forward etc. from the perspective of the parent.
+Use the masks as they are described above in cases where there is only one child docking point on the child side - that means that the child has only one connector and the position of the docking does not influence the child further.
+However, if you need to distinguish this (generally if the child is not smaller than the parent or is not lower in the product hierarchy), use words like: left, right, bottom, top, back, forward, etc. from the perspective of the parent.
 Example: sofamoduleLeft, where the parent docking point is on the left in the parent component and on the right in the child component.
-Be aware that this takes some time to get used to this when you work in the child's perspective.
+Be aware that this takes some time to get used to when you work from the child's perspective.

 Last updated